 If you are looking for a Melbourne amusement park close to the CBD, then Luna Park St Kilda is the place for you.
 Luna Park is one of the world’s oldest existing amusement parks with it being in operation for over 100 years.

-Before entering the park, be sure to stop at the famous giant smiling face entry for the required family selfie.
-Entry costs $5, however if you purchase ride passes you don’t need to pay the entry fee.
+Before entering the amusement park, be sure to stop at the famous giant smiling face entry for the required family selfie.
+Entry costs $5, however, if you purchase ride passes you don’t need to pay the entry fee.

-Whilst Luna Park is not massive like most theme parks, I actually loved how it is small and so it is easy to get from ride to ride in a short period of time.
-There were no real line ups either which meant we could go on multiple rides in a short time span.
+Whilst Luna Park is not massive like most adventure parks, I actually loved how it is small the historic amusement park is so it is easy to get from ride to ride in a short period of time.
+There were minimal lineups too, which meant we could go on multiple rides in a short time span.

 ROYAL BOTANIC GARDENS | BEAUTIFUL PLACES IN MELBOURNE

-The Royal Botanic Gardens are a great option for Melbourne attractions free of charge that are family friendly.
+The Royal Botanic Gardens Victoria are a great option for Melbourne attractions free of charge that are family-friendly.
 Enjoy some outdoor time and open spaces with the kids, wander through the beautifully landscaped gardens.

 There is a Botanic Gardens Melbourne information centre within the gardens where you can find out information about tours and special events.
 Ride the Explorer for a fun way to tour the gardens and rest your legs, or hire a deck chair and unwind under a shady tree.

-There are several cafes located within the gardens so you can stop for lunch or a light snack on your way to your next things to do in Melbourne with kids.
+There are several cafes located within the Melbourne Gardens so you can stop for lunch or a light snack on your way to your next things to do in Melbourne with kids.

 Located at Birdwood Avenue, Melbourne.
 Open from 7:30AM until sunset all year.
 Entry is free.
 No ball sports, scooters or bikes are allowed in the gardens, to help preserve keep it preserved.

 They also have The Edge – a glass cube that projects from the 88th floor of Eureka Tower, suspending visitors almost 300 metres high over Melbourne.
 Eeek!
 That one might only be for daredevil kids who aren’t afraid of heights!
-Same goes for you mum and dad… do you dare enter The Edge?
+The same goes for mum and dad… do you dare enter The Edge?

-‘The G’ as us locals call it, is located in Jolimont, a 15 min walk from Flinders St Station or a 10 min tram ride will drop you right at the door.
+‘The G’ as us locals call it, is located in Jolimont, a 15 min walk from Flinders Street Station or a 10 min tram ride will drop you right at the door.